efost/workos-takehome/README.md

 - [x] Cleanup/polish UI
 - [ ] Get data loading dynamically
 - [ ] Figure out why checking "role" on user records breaks filtering
-- [ ] Make filter logic more robust -- integrate the kebab-case key from the main JSON data somehow
+- [ ] Make filter logic more robust -- integrate the kebab-case key from the main JSON data so we can use Set data structure
 - [ ] Add arrow key support for cycling through users?
 - [ ] Make tabs accessible
 - [ ] Make loader nicer and centered in page